soh-i/App-Wataya/README.md

 * 群像

 ## Dependencies
-* terminal-notifier (tested by v1.4.2)
+* `gem install terminal-notifier` if not installled it.
-* CPAN modules for Encode, File::Which, LWP::UserAgent, HTML::TreeBuilder
+* Encode, File::Which, LWP::UserAgent and HTML::TreeBuilder of perl modules are required.